sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/browsers/index.md

 ---
 layout: default
-title: Use Firefox, Chrome, Safari or Chrome on Android to collect metrics.
+title: Use Firefox, Chrome, Edge, Safari or Chrome/Firefox on Android to collect metrics.
-description: You can use Firefox, Chrome, Safari and Chrome on Android to collect metrics.
+description: You can use Firefox, Chrome, Ende, Safari and Chrome/Firefox on Android to collect metrics.
 You need make sure you have a set connectivity when you test, and you do that with Docker networks or throttle.
 keywords: browsers, documentation, sitespeed.io, Firefox, Chrome, Safari
 nav: documentation
 category: sitespeed.io
 image: https://www.sitespeed.io/img/sitespeed-2.0-twitter.png
-twitterdescription: You can use Firefox, Safari, Chrome and Chrome on Android to collect metrics.
+twitterdescription: You can use Firefox, Safari, Chrome, Edge and Chrome/Firefox on Android to collect metrics.
 ---
 [Documentation]({{site.baseurl}}/documentation/sitespeed.io/) / Browsers